-The Academy can use suspension and permanent exclusion in response to serious incidents or in response to persistent poor behaviour, which has not improved following in-Academy sanctions and interventions.
+The Academy can use suspension and permanent exclusion in response to serious incidents or in response to persistent poor behaviour, which has not improved following in-Academy sanctions and interventions or in response to a one-off serious incident.

 The decision to suspend or exclude will be made by the Principal and only as a last resort.